CristianCucunuba/keyboard-game/README.md

 # keyboard-game
 Made in JavaScript

-Follo the keyboard sequence to win
+Follow the keyboard sequence to win